Barry Mitchell (basketball): Professional career

-After his 4-year college career, Mitchell was automatically eligible for the 1987 NBA Draft, but he was not selected by an NBA franchise and decided to sign for the Wyoming Wildcatters of the Continental Basketball Association.
+After his 4-year college career, Mitchell was automatically eligible for the 1987 NBA draft, but he was not selected by an NBA franchise and decided to sign for the Wyoming Wildcatters of the Continental Basketball Association.
 During his first professional season he appeared in 52 games, averaging 8.4 points, 5.0 rebounds, 2.2 assists and 1.3 steals in regular season play.
 His team qualified for the playoffs and reached the CBA finals, where they were defeated by the Albany Patroons in 7 games: Mitchell averaged 12.3 points, 7.0 rebounds, 4.5 assists and 2.5 steals in 19 games played during the postseason.
 Mitchell then decided to join the Youngstown Pride, a team which competed in the World Basketball League, a league that only accepted players 6 ft 5 in tall and under.
 In three years he experienced significant success, winning the championship in 1989 and 1990 and being named the league's MVP twice.
 He was also named in the All-Defensive team three times from 1988 to 1990.

 He returned to the CBA in January 1991, joining the Quad City Thunder where he played the last 14 games of the regular season and 17 games in the playoffs, where his team lost in the finals to the Wichita Falls Texans.
 He averaged 8.0 points, 6.0 rebounds, 3.1 assists and 1.5 steals in the regular season, and 13.1 points, 10.7 rebounds, 3.6 assists and 2.9 steals in postseason play.

 The 1991–92 CBA season was the best of Mitchell's career.
 He started 52 of the 55 regular season games he played, and averaged 20.1 points, 8.6 rebounds, 5.0 assists and 2.9 steals, leading the CBA in steals.
 Mitchell showed again his defensive prowess, and significantly improved his scoring average to 20.1 points per game.
 He led his team in scoring and rebounding and was named the league's Player of the Year and Defensive Player of the Year, the first time in CBA history in which both awards went to the same player.
 He started all of his 9 playoffs games, and he averaged 19.7 points, 9.3 rebounds, 6.0 assists and 2.6 steals.
+He was also selected to the All-CBA First Team and All-Defensive Team.